Cloud-SPAN/04genomics/_episodes/01-variant_calling.md

 > ## Exercise
 >
 > We saved this file as `data/ecoli_rel606.fasta.gz` and then decompressed it.
 > What is the real name of the genome?
+Share your answer on the [forum](https://cloudspan.peerboard.com/post/1971354811).
+>
+> Hint: the name of the genome is often recorded at the top of the file.
 >
 >> ## Solution
 >>